 This project helps alleviate the effects of poverty over the festive season .

-Christmas 2017 was a very successful project, delivering to over 70 families in the North London area.
+Christmas 2017 was a very successful project, delivering to over 70 families in the Enfield area.
 In 2018 we reached even more peoples - 80 families and within those families there were 152 children who all received brand new toys for Christmas.
 Over the past two years we have reached 300 children, providing them all with brand new toys.
 We perceive that these numbers will only keep growing each year.

 The project is seasonal and ongoing each year.
 We have a Just Giving Toy Appeal campaign https://www.justgiving.com/campaign/christmastoyappeal where you can learn more about the project and make a direct donation, your kind donation will help to buy a child a toy this Christmas.